 There are four categories of Mobile Communications Equipment currently deployable within Illinois.
 These consist of nine Illinois Transportable Emergency Communications System (ITECS) trailers, sixteen Unified Command Posts (UCP), four Sites-On-Wheels (SOW), and radio caches.

 ITECS units include a communications trailer that is towed by a Ford F550 truck.
-The trailers include a 50ft radio tower, radios in VHF low, VHF high; UHF, VHF Aircraft; 700/800 MHz; STARCOM; 2 UHF repeaters; 1 800 MHz repeater; 1 700 MHz repeater and ACU-1000 for interoperability; and multiple radio caches.
+The trailers include a 50ft radio tower, radios in VHF low, VHF high; UHF, VHF Aircraft; 700/800 MHz; STARCOM; 2 UHF repeaters; 1 800 MHz repeater; 1 700 MHz repeater and ACU-1000 for interoperability; and Satellite connectivity as well as a cache of radios.

-The UCP units are 40 foot mobile vehicles that are outfitted with communications suites, a radio cache, and meeting space for twelve persons.
+The UCP units are 40 foot mobile vehicles that are outfitted with communications suites, a radio cache, satellite connectivity, and meeting space for twelve persons.

 Each SOW unit is a transportable STARCOM site with an 80ft radio tower that serves as infrastructure replacement and augmentation of the statewide STARCOM system plus an 800 MHz repeater.

-Radio Caches are available with the ITECS units as well as through a number of other sources such as the Illinois Law Enforcement Alarm System (ILEAS); Illinois Mutual Aid Box Alarm System (MABAS); the Illinois Emergency Management Agency (IEMA); Illinois Department of Transportation (IDOT), and other state, regional and local entities.
+Radio Caches are hosted by the ITECS units as well as a number of other agencies such as the Illinois Law Enforcement Alarm System (ILEAS); Illinois Mutual Aid Box Alarm System (MABAS); the Illinois Emergency Management Agency (IEMA); Illinois Department of Transportation (IDOT), and other state, regional and local entities.
 These radios can be transported to the incident’s command post for distribution to personnel responding to the incident.
 Cache radios allow for all responders involved in an event/incident to have common, compatible communications equipment during an incident or event.
 For agencies maintaining radio caches, refer to the State of Illinois Tactical Interoperable Communications Plan (TICP).
+Requests for one or more radio caches should be directed to the IEMA Dispatch Center for coordination.

 Communications Unit Personnel